The U. Abides › Forums › Departmental Forums › Limber Arts › Where does the creative drive that artists have come from?

-- This topic has 1 reply, 2 voices, and was last updated 4 months, 2 weeks ago by Aaron Burks.
+- This topic has 3 replies, 4 voices, and was last updated 1 month, 1 week ago by Andrew Roberts.

 I am an artist, an amateur and mostly untrained one, but even I feel this inherent “drive” or one could even say almost like a“need” to create.
 I usually draw more than use any other medium for art.
 When I feel this need nothing will make me feel better other than sitting down with paper and pencil and creating a drawing.